vippsas/vipps-login-drupal/README.md

 ## Getting started

 * Sign up to use [Vipps på Nett](https://www.vipps.no/signup/vippspanett/).
-* After 1-2 days you will get an email with login details to Vipps Developer Portal.
+* After 1-2 days, you will get an email with login details to Vipps MobilePay Merchant Portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/).
 This is where you can retrieve the API credentials used to configure the module in Drupal.
 * Proceed to [Installation](#installation) below.

 ### Installation